hawklike/Amtel-App/README.md

 ## About the app 📱
-This repository consists of the Android application which helps to organize an amateur tennis league.
+*AMTEL Opava* application - the Android application which helps to organize the amateur tennis league.
 The application is a practical part of my Bachelor thesis at CTU in Prague.

 ## Used technologies ⚙️
 * Written in Kotlin with coroutines